Abugida: General description

 The first complication is syllables that consist of just a vowel (V).
-This issue does not arise in some languages because every syllable starts with a consonant.
-This is common in Semitic languages and in languages of mainland SE Asia; for such languages this issue need not arise.
-For some languages, a zero consonant letter is used as though every syllable began with a consonant.
-For other languages, each vowel has a separate letter that is used for each syllable consisting of just the vowel.

-These letters are known as independent vowels, and are found in most Indic scripts.
-These letters may be quite different from the corresponding diacritics, which by contrast are known as dependent vowels.
+In some languages, a zero consonant letter is used as though every syllable began with a consonant.
+In others, each vowel has a separate letter that is used for each syllable consisting of just the vowel.
+These are known as independent vowels and are found in most Indic scripts.
+They may be quite different from the corresponding diacritics, known as dependent vowels.
 As a result of the spread of writing systems, independent vowels may be used to represent syllables beginning with a glottal stop, even for non-initial syllables.

-The next two complications are sequences of consonants before a vowel (CCV) and syllables ending in a consonant (CVC).
-The simplest solution, which is not always available, is to break with the principle of writing words as a sequence of syllables and use a unit representing just a consonant (C).
-This unit may be represented with:
+The next two complications are consonant clusters before a vowel (CCV) and syllables ending in a consonant (CVC).
+The simplest solution, which is not always available, is to break with the principle of writing words as a sequence of syllables and use a letter representing just a consonant (C).
+This final consonant may be represented by: